 The PPI currently covers two industries, Mining and Manufacturing.
-These goods-producing industries were selected as data are more readily available to compute the index and are required as deflators in GDP estimates.
-Approximately 160 establishments with a selection of over 400 products are represented in these two industries.
+These goods producing industries were selected as data is more readily available and are they are required by the National Accounts Division to deflate GDP data.
+Over 140 establishments with a selection of over 400 products are represented in these two industries.